tmarkec/row_to_grow/README.md

 create new review on the template, click 'update review' |user redirected to the product detail page|&check;
 .|info message is displayed to the user indicating he needs to wait for the approval|&check;
 .|old review and rating is removed from the template|&check;
-average rating|score and counts are reduced/removed depending on the previous reviews|&check;
+average rating|average score and ratin counts are reduced/removed depending on the previous reviews|&check;
 click delete review|modal is displayed to the user to confirm his actions|&check;
 click delete |review is deleted |&check;